hantsy/spring-reactive-sample/docs/web/func.md

----
-title: Functional Programming
-parent: Reactive Web
-nav_order: 3
-toc: true
----

 # RouterFunction

 Functional routing provides a concise, fluent alternative to @RestController.
 Introduced in the Spring 5 era, RouterFunction remains fully supported in Spring Framework 7.
 RouterFunction lets you compose routes and handlers using a functional API instead of controller classes.

 For example, there is a simple controller class.

 ```java
 @RestController